KanVull/Intern_test-registration_form/README.md

 11. The success message for validation was styled consistently with the rest of the page.
 12. Added the jQuery plugin "jquery.passwordRequirements" for password validation and set rules for password complexity.
 13. Implemented a feature to toggle password visibility with the standard eye icon from Bootstrap.
+14. Added validation for a field where users can input either a phone number or an email.
+An additional field, logintype, is added to the output JSON object based on the entered value type.